Truncation errors and modified equations for the lattice Boltzmann method via the corresponding Finite Difference schemes: Acknowledgments

 \section{Acknowledgments}

-The author deeply thanks his PhD advisors, M. Massot and B. Graille, for the fruitful discussions and advice on the subject, as well as his brother P. Bellotti for the useful tips to improve the style of manuscript.
+The author deeply thanks his PhD advisors, M. Massot and B. Graille, for the fruitful discussions and advice on the subject, his brother P. Bellotti for the useful tips to improve the style of manuscript and S. Simonis for having read and commented the preprint of this paper.
+The author also thanks the two anonymous referees for the valuable questions and suggestions.
 The author is supported by a PhD funding (year 2019) from the Ecole polytechnique.